servtep/MCADDF/MASTER_INDEX_UNIFIED.md

 ## Scope and Architecture

-The framework is methodically organized by tactical phase, mapping the progression of a sophisticated adversary.
+The framework is methodically organized by tactical phase and has been fully aligned with the **MITRE ATT\&CK® v18.1** standard.
 It encompasses:

 * **Hybrid Identity Vectors:** Deep-dive methodologies for compromising and defending the synchronization points between on-premises AD and the cloud.
 * **Cloud-Native Exploitation:** Targeted techniques for Azure Resources, Logic Apps, and SaaS persistence mechanisms.